 If the sum of high and low-temperature numbers is more than 90, it will be polymer-modified bitumen, and if it is less than 90, it will be unmodified polymer bitumen.

-As an example, a PG 76-22 is considered a polymer-modified binder since the sum is 98.
-Another example is a PG 64-10 is an unmodified binder.
+For example, a PG 76-22 is considered a polymer-modified binder since the sum of the components is 98.
+Another example is PG 64-10, which is an unmodified binder.

-Note: Due to the black color of asphalt and more heat absorption, the asphalt temperature can be 20 °C higher than the ambient temperature.
+Note: Due to the black colour of asphalt and more heat absorption, the asphalt temperature can be 20 °C higher than the ambient temperature.

-Performance grade bitumen is commonly used in the construction and reconstruction of pavement, sealing edges, and sealing cracks in both dense and open grade Hot Mix Asphalt (HMA).
+Performance grade bitumen is commonly used in the construction and reconstruction of pavements, sealing edges, and sealing cracks in both dense- and open-graded Hot Mix Asphalt (HMA).

 Bitumen tests

 Bitumen quality tests are a criterion for diagnosing the quality and classification of bitumen in the industry.
-These tests are also taken to control the quality and guarantee the bitumen load issued and imported in the ports of origin and destination.
+These tests are also conducted to control the quality and ensure the bitumen load issued and imported at the ports of origin and destination.

 According to SGS standards, bitumen quality control tests, or bitumen tests, in summary, include: